Reactive silicon dioxide

 dump dmp all custom 100 dump.lammpstrj id type q x y z

 Let us also use the fix reaxff/species to evaluate what species are present within the simulation.
-It will be useful later when the system is deformed:
+It will be useful later when the system is deformed and some bonds are broken:

 fix myspec all reaxff/species 5 1 5 species.log element Si O